wenlianghuang/assignment-train-pytorch/README.md

 Random Length, Fixed Rotation: The shape's size will vary randomly, but it will have a fixed rotation angle for all images.
 Random Length, Random Rotation: Both the shape's size and its rotation angle will vary randomly for each image.

-[optional]: the background color can be random and be filled with random gassian noise (which is good to answer the robustness question)
+[optional]: the background color can be random and be filled with random Gaussian noise (which is good to answer the robustness question)

 # Task Description: